 The crew must be broken for fifteen (15) minutes every two hours or two and a half hours.
 Dress Rehearsals and “Show Calls” are an exception to this rule, but all other rules will apply.
 Employees will be expected to return promptly to work at the end of a break.
 Failure to comply will result in the employee’s pay being docked one half-hour.

 All crew calls of eight (8) hours or less shall be paid as called.
 After eight hours, calls are paid for time worked, regardless of the original call length.

 Any User who cancels or modifies a crew call with less than 48 hours’ notice will be required to pay a four-hour minimum per person called.
 Any User who cancels or modifies a crew call with less than 24 hours’ notice will be required to pay the crew as called up to eight (8) hours.

 Any crew member that cancels on a call with less than 24 hours’ notice may be subject to removal from scheduled calls.
 Exceptions will be made for emergency situations.

-No Center crew member may be released or “fired” without verbal agreement between the User and the Director of Production.
+No PAC crew member may be released or “fired” without verbal agreement between the User and the Director of Production.